mwayandau1/farm_well/README.md

   cloud_firestore: latest_version
   firebase_storage: latest_version
   Add other dependencies as needed
-## Run the App

-bash
-Copy code
-flutter run
 ## 📱 Usage
 ### Disease Prediction: Upload images of crops/plants and let the AI model predict potential diseases.
 - Precautions and Treatments: Get actionable advice on how to prevent and treat detected diseases.
 - Educational Content: Browse through articles, videos, and tutorials on various farming topics.
 - Community Interaction: Join discussions, ask questions, and share knowledge with fellow farmers.
-## 🤝 Contributing
-We welcome contributions!
-Please see our CONTRIBUTING.md for guidelines on how to contribute to this project.

-## 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## 📧 Contact
 For questions or suggestions, please contact us at mosesayandau1@gmail.com.